Universal Fingerprinting: Capacity and Random-Coding Exponents: Proof of Theorem : Converse Under Detect-One Criterion

-Without loss of optimality assume that randomly permuted codes (Def.~\ref{def:code-RP}) are used, in which maximum and average error probabilities over $(i,j) \in \calM_N^2$ are equal (Prop.~\ref{prop:RP}).
-The proof is organized along ten steps.
-As in the previous section, we initially assume that the feasible set $\scrW_K$ is independent of $p_{\bx_\calK}$.
-Then an arbitrarily small parameter $\delta > 0$ is chosen.
-Step~1 introduces the basic random variables used in the proof.
-Step~2 defines for each $(\bs, v)$ a set of bad codewords that have exponentially many neighbors within Hamming balls of radius $N\delta$ centered at these codewords.
+The proof is organized along thirteen steps.
+An arbitrarily small parameter $\delta > 0$ is chosen.
+Step~1 defines for each $(\bs, v)$ a set of bad codewords that have exponentially many neighbors within Hamming balls of radius $N\delta$ centered at these codewords.
 The remaining codewords constitute the so-called good set.
-Step~3 introduces a dense, nested family $\scrW_{K,\delta}^{\fair}$ of subsets of $\scrW_K^{\fair}$ indexed by $\delta$ and consisting of ``nice channels''.
+Step~2 introduces a dense, nested family $\scrW_{K,\delta}^{\fair}$ of subsets of $\scrW_K^{\fair}$ indexed by $\delta$ and consisting of ``nice channels''.
 An equivalence is given between Hamming distance of two codewords and statistical distinguishability of the output of any $p_{Y|X_1 X_2} \in \scrW_{K,\delta}^{\fair}$.
-Step~4 does (a) define a reference product conditional p.m.f for $\bY$ given $\bS, V$; (b) associate a conditional self-information to each pair of codewords; and (c) define a large set (of size is slightly lower than $2^{2NR}$) of codeword pairs whose conditional self-information is within $\delta$ of their average value.
+For clarity of the exposition we initially derive error probabilities assuming that the good set is large and that both colluders are assigned codewords in the good set; these assumptions are subsequently relaxed in Steps 10 and 11.
+All the error probabilities up to that point are conditioned on $\bS,V$.
+Step~3 introduces the basic random variables used in the proof.
+Step~4 does (a) define a reference product conditional p.m.f for $\bY$ given $\bS, V$; (b) associate a conditional self-information to each pair of codewords; and (c) define a large set of codeword pairs whose conditional self-information is within $\delta^2$ of their average value.
 Step~5 defines a typical set for $\bY$ given $\bS,V$, and $\calK$.
 Step~6 shows that typical sets for good codeword pairs have weak overlap.
-Step~7 defines a typical set for the host sequence $\bS$.
-Step~8 upper bounds the probability of correct decoding

-as the maximum of two bounds, one corresponding to a code with many good codewords and the other one to a code with many bad codewords.
-The upper bound is given in terms of a mutual information.
-Step~9 derives an upper bound on this mutual information and shows that any achievable rate $R$ must be less than half of the upper bound.
+Step~7 defines a collection of refined typical sets for $\bY$ with bounded overlap.
+Step~8 defines a typical set for the host sequence $\bS$.
+Step~9 upper bounds the conditional probability of correct decoding in terms of a mutual information.
+Step~10 derives an analogous result conditioned on the event that both colluders are assigned codewords from the bad set.
+Step~11 combines the bounds for good and bad codewords into a single bound.
+Step~12 removes the conditioning on $\bS,V$ and upper bounds the unconditional probability of correct decoding (\ref{eq:Pc}) in terms of a mutual information.
+Step~13 derives an upper bound on that mutual information and shows that any achievable rate $R$ must be less than half of the upper bound.
 The proof is completed by letting $\delta \downarrow 0$.
-The restriction that $\scrW_K$ is independent of $p_{\bx_\calK}$ is relaxed in Step~10.